BarbyKelly/project-5/README.md

 - Fix: Adjusted styling for Navbar/NavLinks

-- Result: when Admin was signed in:
+- Result: when admin was signed in:
   - 'Sign In' NavLink was no longer displayed,
   - Username replaced 'Sign In' NavLink,
-  - Options for Signed In Admin were available via dropdown menu
+  - Options for Signed In admin were available via dropdown menu
-  - 'Sign Up' was no longer displayed for Signed in User/Admin
+  - 'Sign Up' was no longer displayed for Signed in user/admin

 **Fixture Load (django.core.serializers.base.DeserializationError: Problem installing fixture)**